life2free/sortutils/README.md

 ## Java

 Use java 1.8.
 There are two test classes in `test` folder. `SortJunit.java` is used for Junit Test.
-Navigate to folder `java`, Run below commands to check:
+Navigate to folder `java`, run below commands to check:

 ```
 javac test/TestSort.java